 See Prices

 We can’t think of a better way to explore a city than to eat your way through it, and there will be enough tapas and wine to discover a lot of Barcelona!
-Join us on a delicious discovery of the Gothic quarter – one of Barcelona’s most vibrant areas!
+Join us on a delicious discovery of Poble Sec and Sant Antoni—some of Barcelona’s most vibrant foodie areas!

 See Prices

-Pamtomaquet makes for a heavenly starter or accompaniment to any dish.
-Most restaurants will offer you the chance to order it and I recommend that you take them up on the offer.
-As well, there are places that bring the oil, tomatoes and a few pieces of garlic to the table so that you can make your own with perfectly toasted bread made to order.
-While not everyone add the touch of garlic to the bread I think it adds a nice touch to this iconic Catalonian dish.
+There are also places that bring the oil, tomatoes, and a few pieces of garlic to the table, so you can make your own with perfectly toasted bread made to order.
+While not everyone adds the garlic to the bread, I think it adds a nice touch to this iconic Catalonian dish.

 1. Seafood Paella

-As a well-known destination for foodies, Barcelona offers up some of the best Paellas you can find in Spain.
-While Valencia is definitely the capital of Spanish Paella Barcelona is no slouch in the rice department.
-The dish is prepared with the special Bomba rice in Barcelona.
-The different rice makes Barcelona a great place to enjoy Paella!
+As a well-known destination for foodies, Barcelona offers up some of the best paellas you can find in Spain.
+While Valencia is definitely the capital of Spanish paella, Barcelona is no slouch in the rice department.

+In Barcelona, the dish is prepared with the special bomba rice, which makes it a great place to enjoy paella!
 The dish is a combination of shellfish and seafood cooked together with a tomato sauce base.
-A “sofrito”, fish stock, and rice is combined to make one of the great dishes of Spanish cuisine.
-Those who are not fans of seafood don’t need to despair as most restaurants specialize in meat and vegetable Paella as well.
+Sofrito sauce, fish stock, and rice is combined to make one of the great dishes of Spanish cuisine.